monsonite/MINT/README.md

 There are also a small group of primitives that perform operations on the stack, DUP is used to duplicate the top item, DROP will remove the top item, making the second item available.
 SWAP will exchange the top two intems, effectively placing the second item on top.

 In total, MINT contains 33 primitives which are executed when the interpreter finds the relevant symbol.
 Some of these will be commonly used arithmetic symbols like "+" and "-" Others are allocated to punctuation symbols.
 The full-stop, or dot character is used to print out the number held on the top of the stack.

-## mint1_10 is the latest upload.
+THE USER INTERFACE

+MINT is designed to work with a lightweight serial interface to a terminal program.
+By lightweight, there are only two routines needed, getchar and putchar, sometimes called CIN and COUT for character in and character out.

+In its idle state, the interpreter sits in a loop waiting for keyboard input.
+Characters typed at the keyboard are placed consecutively into a buffer until the return key is pressed.
+Characters are echoed to the terminal to show the user's input.

+Following the newline character, the interpreter fetches each character in turn and makes a 4-way decision on how to handle it.

+THE INTERPRETER

+MINT uses a large look-up table to convert each character in turn to a unique operation.

+The first 256 bytes form a large look-up table, which is used to decode all of the printable ascii characters (and some non-printable ones) into jump addresses or variable storage addresses.

+So if the interpreter comes across a "+" character, the look-up table will convert this into the starting address of the ADD routine.
+These routines are called the primitives and there are about 30 of them hard coded into the ROM.

+They perform the math and logic functions like ADD, SUB, MUL, DIV, AND, OR, XOR etc to name only a few.
+They also allow the usual stack operations like DUP, DROP, SWAP and control the fetching and storing of variables.
+LOOPs and other control structures are also coded into the primitives.

+The primitives are tightly packed into 2 pages (512) bytes of ROM and using a neat trick called a trampoline bounce to allow each primitive to be addressed with just an 8-bit address.
+This saves code and is faster to execute.

+Other sections of the look up table convert the uppercase characters into the jump addresses for the User Definitions A-Z, and the lowercase characters into the storage address of the 26 variables a-z.

+The final 256 bytes contains the code that runs the actual interpreter, converting numbers to binary and providing print routines and the serial communications routines.

 ## Using MINT